Disclose

 This toolkit was created by GRI and the Responsible Labor Initiative (RLI) to encourage and improve reporting on modern slavery and to support action across the value chain.
 This toolkit will help change agents to understand why modern slavery has become increasingly important to corporate sustainability reporting, and includes a practical approach for them to report on the issue in alignment with stakeholder expectations.
 Included are summaries of key slavery-related topics, questions, and concerns; reporting examples; testimonials from reporters and stakeholders; relevant GRI standards guidance; and examples of tools that will facilitate your reporting.

-Corporate Climate Responsibility Monitor 2023
+Corporate Climate Responsibility Monitor 2024

-This report from the NewClimate Institute and Carbon Market Watch will help you to understand the key elements of corporate climate responsibility and to see how other leading companies are progressing against their targets (if at all).
+This report from the NewClimate Institute and Carbon Market Watch can help you to understand the key elements of corporate climate responsibility and to see how other leading companies are progressing against their targets (if at all).
 It includes good practice principles for tracking and disclosing emissions, setting targets, reducing emissions, and for climate contributions and offsetting.
-It includes trends, examples of good role models, and examples of insufficient practices, as well as assessments of the integrity of climate pledges from 24 of the world's largest companies.
+It includes trends, examples of good role models, and examples of insufficient practices, as well as assessments of the integrity of climate pledges from dozens of the world's largest companies.

 Art of Alignment